jfrome1/NUS-AI-writing-project/src/content/docs/HSH1000/hsh-tw37.md

 ## Summary of the GenAI policy

-- You are free to use or not use GenAI chatbots in this course in almost any way as long as you submit links to your chat transcripts
+- You are free to use or not use GenAI chatbots in this course [:in almost any way](#x-any-way) as long as you submit links to your chat transcripts
 - There is no penalty for using GenAI chatbots
 - Every assignment in this course must include either 1) a link to a transcript of all relevant GenAI use or 2) a statement that no GenAI was used.